Skip to content

 npm run validate:session-state

-# Validate lock/claim model integrity
+# Validate for deprecated lock/claim fields

 Run these after manual edits to the state file to ensure consistency.